ballerina-platform/openapi-connectors/openapi/openai.chat/Module.md

 ```

 ### Step 3: Invoke the connector operation
 1. Now you can use the operations available within the connector.

->**Note:** These operations are in the form of remote operations.

-Following is an example on creating a conversation with the GPT-3.5 model:
+Following is an example on creating a conversation with the GPT-3.5 model.
 ```ballerina
 public function main() returns error? {
     chat:CreateChatCompletionRequest req = {